flanagancd68/talmidimway/content/commentary/gospels/GB3/2022-01-11-37b-beyond-the-jordan-ii/index.en.md

   * It’s interesting that Jesus only includes commandments from this category.
 * Love the Lord your God (Deut 6:5) summarizes the vertical/Godward commandments between the individual and God.
   * For example. “you shall have no other gods before me” and “honor the Sabbath day” are "vertical" commandments.
-  * Jesus does not list any of these.
+  * Jesus does not list any of these, _yet these are exacyly the ones the young man is missing_!
 * While "do not defraud" is not expressly a commandment, it is not too far-fetched to understand that the Torah never sections fraud.
   * If I love my neighbor as myself, that prohibits any theft (including theft of my neighbor’s good name, i.e., gossip).